fukou/tumblr-theme/nyiur-theme/README.md

 - A built-in search form to help you find what you are looking for
 - An dark mode toggle button to switch between dark and light mode for your blog, the dark mode comes with a predefined color scheme (optional)
 - A featured posts using tag system.
 You can use this to highlight your favorite post.
 Just tag your post with `featured` and it will be automatically shown (optional)
+- A table of contents that is dynamically generated from the heading post.
+You can use this feature by tagging your post `post_text` and it will be generated on the permalink page.

 ## Theme options
 - Customizable colors: up to 9 custom colors